Italian Sausage Meatballs

 When ready to eat the meatballs, thaw in the fridge overnight.
 Gently reheat over medium heat or in the microwave until the meatballs are hot all the way through.
 I recommend using them within 1-2 months because the high fat content in the Italian sausages means they may become rancid quicker than regular meatballs.

-If you’re not ready to served the meatballs when the cooking time is up, simply continue simmering gently.
+- If you’re not ready to serve the meatballs when the cooking time is up, simply continue simmering gently.
 Check regularly and add a little water if the sauce becomes too dry.
-The meatballs won’t over cook.
+The meatballs won’t overcook.

-II always add an egg to my Italian Sausage Meatball recipe because it acts as a binder.
-The protein in the egg binds the meat together and prevent crumbling when frying.
+I always add an egg to my Italian Sausage Meatball recipe because it acts as a binder.
+The protein in the egg binds the meat together and prevents crumbling when frying.

 Ground meat or in this case sausages with a higher fat content also help the meatballs stick together.